Versailles

 Elisabeth Louise Vigée Le Brun, Queen Marie‐Antoinette , 1779–80.

-This is my favourite painting of the exhibition.
 The young queen is clearly at ease with the sumptuous setting and luxurious cloth as well as her standing and title.
 The exhibition describes this portrait of Marie Antoinette as being “portrayed in a grand palace setting, seen in a spectacular court dress of white satin with a gauze train, the French crown nearby.
 Although the portrait is formal and courtly, Vigée Le Brun shows her sitter without stiffness.
 The youthfulness, grace and radiance of the 22-year-old queen.
 The painting found favour both with its subject and her mother, Empress Maria Teresa of Austria.”
 Up close to the painting, I think the description fails to articulate her resigned expression.
 This is in contrast to usual portraits which often depict her with an air of playfulness and a wry smile.
 It’s my belief that this is a wedding portrait which may explain the inevitability portrayed in her look.

 It’s certainly rings true that “Marie-Antoinette is synonymous with the opulence of Versailles.
 The luxury of her fashion, possessions and lifestyle is as famous as she is and everyone dreams of being spoilt the way she was at least once in their lives.”

-Another spoilt noble, this painting of Louis-Jean-Marie de Bourbon, duc de Penthièvre and his daughter Louise Marie Adélaïde de Bourbon, has an equally luminescent quality to the skin and clothing of the subjects.
+Another spoiled noble, this painting of Louis-Jean-Marie de Bourbon, duc de Penthièvre and his daughter Louise Marie Adélaïde de Bourbon, has an equally luminescent quality to the skin and clothing of the subjects.
 Set outdoors, the surroundings are no less sumptuous than the interior where Marie Antoinette is positioned although these subjects are painted with less ease and fluidness than the previous portrait.

 Jean-Baptiste Charpentier the elder, France 1728-1806.
 Louis-Jean-Marie de Bourbon, duc de Penthièvre and his daughter Louise Marie Adélaïde de Bourbon, 1768, oil on canvas.
 Palace of Versailles.